ianredmann/ianredmann/README.md

 ## Hi there 👋
 <h1 align="center">Hi, I'm Ian Redman</h1>
-<h3 align="center">A current student athlete in my senior at Ouachita Baptist University graduating with a bachelors in computer science.</h3>
+<h3 align="center">A current student-athlete in my senior year at Ouachita Baptist University graduating with a bachelors in computer science and mathematics.</h3>

 - 🔭 I’m currently working on [a Registration Capstone Project](https://github.com/LinkedMonkeys/registration-reservation-system)